 Maybe it’s awareness of a cause, an increase in sales or fulfillment of an exit strategy.
 Whatever your goal, your marketing strategy and tactics better support it.
 We don’t craft custom marketing plans for fun.
 (Well, we do, but that’s not the only reason.)
 When done right, marketing, public relations and advertising should all help reach your goals in a real and measurable way.

-Does this give me the most bang for my buck?
+Does this give me the most bang for my marketing buck?

 How much can I trust the person recommending this to me?

 Get referrals.
-Interview your sales person, even if you’ve known them personally for years.
-This is a business decision, and you have to view it through that lens.
-These are your hard earned dollars, and they need to work for you – not the pocket book of a sales person.
+Interview your sales person, even if you know them personally.
+Most importantly, this is a business decision, and you have to view it through that lens.
+These are your hard-earned marketing dollars, and they need to work for you – not the pocket book of a sales person.
 Trust is everything in a good business relationship, and if you’ve been burned, you know it’s hard to come by.
 Does this company or person truly have your best interest at heart?
-If you’ve done your homework and still can’t answer that question, move on.
+If you’ve done your homework and still can’t answer that question, it’s time to move on.